We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more

 Taking care of siblings can be a useful way for older children to contribute to family life and learn valuable lessons about handling responsibility.

-If your child seems mature and interacts well with their brothers and sisters, you may want to ask them to provide care on a trial basis.
+If your child seems mature and interacts well with their brothers and sisters, you may want to ask them to babysit on a trial basis.